kach/nearley/README.md

     expression -> number "+" number   |   number "-" number

-Finally, each meaning (called a *production rule*) can have a postprocessing function, that can format the data in a way that you would like:
+Each meaning (called a *production rule*) can have a postprocessing function, that can format the data in a way that you would like:

     expression -> number "+" number {%
         function (data) {